 Individuals are encouraged to put their names to any disclosures they make.
 Proper investigation may be more difficult or impossible if the College cannot obtain further information from an individual.
-If he/she is in any doubt they can seek advice from Public Concern at Work, the independent whistleblowing charity, who offer a confidential helpline (Tel: 0207 404 6609).
+If they are in any doubt they can seek advice from Protect (formerly Public Concern at Work), the independent whistleblowing charity.
 Concerns expressed anonymously may be considered at the discretion of the College.